paxdotdev/pax/lab-journal-zb.md

 First approach, ultimately shelved: set up a proper equality check in Repeat before churning elements, as the existing Rc::ptr_eq was not working.
 This required deriving `Eq` and `PartialEq` for every pax type, which was a rabbit hole.
 Discarded this approach fairly quickly, hard-coding a "dirty = true" on each tick in Repeat until we have the dirty-DAG

 Observations: id_chains seem malformed, e.g. several `[0]`s and several cases where multiple levels of chaining are expected but not presented (e.g. just `[11]`, not `[1, 11]` or similar.)
-    Seems plausible that this is some sort of off-by-one error when constructing the ID chain, e.g. missing a level of recursion, or otherwise faulty logic somewhere in the very old `instance_registry` logic.
+    Seems plausible that this is some sort of off-by-one error when constructing the ID chain, e.g. missing a level of recursion, or otherwise faulty logic somewhere in the very old `node_registry` logic.
 Approach: get bug into a state reproducible on macos, so that a debugger can be attached
 Hypothesis: this is a different manifestation of the same bug already observed on macOS:
     "0.5.0 bug: repeated native elements aren't destroyed"